Special effects of Total Recall (1990 film): X-ray machine

 In case the capture failed, Brevig had cut holes in the back of the set and used wide-angle lenses to capture the cast's movements from the reverse side.
-The method switched to CGI after a presentation by Metrolight on their intended approach using keyframe animation with Brevig's footage as a reference; he thought it would be an "exciting" way to realize the effect, and this was the film's only CGI.
+The method switched to CGI after a presentation by Metrolight on their intended approach using keyframe animation with Brevig's footage as a reference; he thought it would be an "exciting" way to realize the effect.
+This was achieved by blowing up and sharpening the VHS footage, and by transferring it to LaserDisc it gave them discrete frames to work from.
 McGovern's team conducted a number of tests before deciding on the skeletons' blue-green color.
 Metrolight digitized a database of skeletons to create the skeletal images, creating an image similar to magnetic resonance imagery, and digitized plastic skeletons molded from human ones.
 The dog skeleton was created with a timber-wolf skeleton borrowed from the Page Museum at the La Brea Tar Pits in Los Angeles.
 After principal photography ended, Metrolight produced some motion capture with the principal actors.
 For scenes without reference footage, McGovern used his experience in TV-advertising keyframe animation to salvage some of the original motion-capture data.

 The finished effect had 11 different shots which were forwarded to Dream Quest to integrate into the live-action footage.
 Combining the effect with the footage took several passes through the optical printer, but each pass risked degrading the resulting image quality with scratches and airborne detritus.
 Determined to improve the quality, McGovern and producer George Merkt wanted to restart the process with clean effects shots and footage and offered to fund the process themselves for budgetary reasons.
 McGovern said that visual effects producer B.J.
 Rack was touched by their gesture, and approved their request with additional funding.